Our blog guide will give you all the information you need to start your blog and make it successful.

 There are various ways of making money from a blog.
-The most common ones include; Ads, sponsored post, product reviews, affiliate product promotion, and personal product sales.
+The most common ones include; Ads, sponsored posts, product reviews, affiliate product promotion, and personal product sales.

-For all the methods of monetizing a blog, advertisers would pay the publishers (you) either directly or indirectly (through ads serving platform like Google AdSense).
+For all the methods of monetizing a blog, advertisers would pay the publishers (you) either directly or indirectly (through ads serving platforms like Google AdSense).

 Somebody is paying you to display ads on your blog, that’s the basics of what brings the money to your blog.